SpaceX’s Bold Orbital Refueling Test: A Leap Toward Interplanetary Ambitions

 • Payloads and Propellant: Each tanker is expected to carry between 100 to 150 tons of liquid oxygen and liquid methane.
 That’s enough fuel to keep a modest apartment warm through a particularly cold New York winter.

 • Launch Frequency: SpaceX plans to send between eight and 16 tankers to low Earth orbit.
-Picture trying to find a parking spot for those bad boys in downtown San Francisco.
+Imagine trying to find a parking spot for those bad boys in downtown San Francisco.

 • Massive Fuel Depot: These tankers will supply a fuel depot orbiting Earth, setting the stage for a Human Landing System Starship’s vistas to the Moon.